bunkat/later/Readme.md

     var s = enParser().parse('every 5 minutes');

-If the text expression could not be parsed, `s.Error` will contain the position in the string where parsing failed.
+If the text expression could not be parsed, `s.error` will contain the position in the string where parsing failed or -1 if no errors were found.

 #### _timePeriod_